Mike Wardle, Professor Michael Mainelli

 Long Finance & Financial Centre Futures (March 2022), 63 pages.
 Produced by Z/Yen in Partnership with CDI.

 Share on social media:

-131 commercial and financial centres were researched for SCI 3 of which 51 are included in the index.
-SCI 3 was compiled using 127 instrumental factors.
-These quantitative measures are provided by third parties including the World Bank, The Economist Intelligence Unit, the OECD, and the United Nations.
+126 financial centres were researched for GFCI 31 of which 119 are now in the main index.
+The GFCI is compiled using 150 instrumental factors.
+These quantitative measures are provided by third parties including the World Bank, the Economist Intelligence Unit, the OECD and the United Nations.

 The instrumental factors are combined with financial centre assessments provided by respondents to the GFCI online questionnaire.
-SCI 3 uses 1,971 assessments from 280 respondents.
+GFCI 31 uses 74,982 assessments from 11,934 respondents.